ga-wdi-pvd/angular-routing/readme.md

 angular.module("stoplight", ["ui.router"])
 ```

-Here we've done two things: we've created a new module called `grumbles`, and we've told it to require another module called `ui.router`.
-What we see in the array brackets is Angular's way of "requiring" modules.

 ##### Dependency Injection

 The process of requiring dependencies in Angular is called **dependency injection**.
 It's an extremely important part of Angular since this framework is all about modules being dependent on other modules.